wesgood/RBSManager/README.md

 ## Roadmap
 This library changes a lot of things from my previous work and will definitely be in progress for some time.
 Please take that caveat into account when building a project and reach out to me if there is a feature you think the library is missing.

-* validate and improve the message response system for service calls
 * populate all standard ROS message types
 * improve the handling of multiple subscribers/publishers by generating random IDs if not provided